krithisri/Data-Integration-with-Snowflake-and-S3/README.md

 This project unfolds a streamlined data integration pipeline that harmonizes the capabilities of Snowflake and AWS S3.
 From the generation of synthetic data with Mockaroo to the orchestrated transfer to an S3 bucket, the project prioritizes efficiency and scalability.
 Embracing Snowflake, it lays a structured foundation enriched by real-time streams and automated tasks, ensuring precise and timely data updates.
 Positioned as a modern, cloud-native solution, this project caters to businesses seeking reliable and scalable data management practices, with the flexibility to embrace future enhancements.

 ## Objective
 The primary objective of this project is to showcase a robust and contemporary data integration pipeline.
-Through the generation of synthetic data, storage in an S3 bucket, and the utilization of Snowflake's capabilities, the project aims to exemplify efficient data movement and transformation processes.
+Through the generation of data, processing using puthon and storage in an S3 bucket, and the utilization of Snowflake's capabilities, the project aims to exemplify efficient data movement and transformation processes.
 By doing so, it provides valuable insights into modern data engineering practices, emphasizing their relevance in addressing the evolving demands of data management.

 ## Why This Matters